-- 3. The need for remedial actions to prevent the future recurrence of discrimination, harassment and/or retaliation; and

-- 4. The need to remedy the effects of the discrimination, harassment and/or retaliation on the Complainant and the University community.

-- 5. Any other information deemed relevant by the Equity Officer or Title IX Coordinator and Designated Administrator.

-- 2. Remedial Actions.
-The following remedial actions may also be imposed to address the effects of the violation(s) of the University's Anti-Discrimination Policies on the Complainant.
-Such remedial actions may vary depending on the circumstances of the policy violation(s), but may include:

-- 1. Where the Complainant is a student:

-- (1) Permitting the student to retake courses;

-- (2) Providing tuition reimbursement;

-- (3) Providing additional academic support;

-- (4) Removal of a disciplinary action; and

-- (5) Providing educational and/or on-campus housing accommodations.

-- 2. Where the complainant is an employee:

-- (1) Removal of a disciplinary action;

-- (2) Modification of a performance review;

-- (3) Adjustment in pay;

-- (4) Changes to the employee's reporting relationships; and

-- (5) Workplace accommodations.

-- 3. In addition, the University may offer or require training and/or monitoring as appropriate to address the effects of the violation(s) of the University's Anti-Discrimination Policies.

-17. Appeal.

-- 1. Grounds for Appeal.
+- 1. Where the Complainant is a student: - (1) Permitting the student to retake courses; - (2) Providing tuition reimbursement; - (3) Providing additional academic support; - (4) Removal of a disciplinary action; and - (5) Providing educational and/or on-campus housing accommodations. - 2.
+Where the Complainant is an employee: - (1) Removal of a disciplinary action; - (2) Modification of a performance review; - (3) Adjustment in pay; - (4) Changes to the employee's reporting relationships; and - (5) Workplace accommodations. - 4.
+In addition, the University may offer or require training and/or monitoring as appropriate to address the effects of the violation(s) of the University's Anti-Discrimination Policies. - 5.
+When Implemented.
+Sanctions and remedial actions are implemented immediately by the Equity Officer or Title IX Coordinator, unless the Equity Resolution Appellate Officer stays their implementation pending the outcome of the appeal.
+Suspension without pay is automatically a suspension with pay during the appeal but immediately converts to a suspension without pay upon the conclusion of an appeal upholding the sanction. - 17.
+Appeal. - 1.
+Grounds for Appeal.
 Both the Complainant and the Respondent are allowed to appeal the findings in the Administrative Resolution Process.
 Appeals are limited to the following: - 1.
 A procedural error occurred that significantly impacted the outcome of the Administrative Resolution Process (e.g., substantiated bias, material deviation from established procedures, etc.). - 2.
-To consider new evidence, unavailable during the original Administrative Resolution Process or investigation that could substantially impact the original finding or remedial actions. - 3.
-The remedial actions fall outside the range typically imposed for this offense, or for the cumulative disciplinary record of the Respondent. - 2.
+To consider new evidence, unavailable during the original Administrative Resolution Process or investigation that could substantially impact the original finding or sanction. - 3.
+The sanctions fall outside the range typically imposed for this offense, or for the cumulative disciplinary record of the Respondent. - 2.
 Requests for Appeal.
 Both the Complainant and the Respondent may submit a request for appeal to the Equity Resolution Appellate Officer.
 All requests for appeal must be submitted in writing to the Equity Resolution Appellate Officer within three (3) business days of the delivery of the findings.
-When any Party requests an appeal, the other Party (Parties) will be notified and receive a copy of the request for appeal.

-- 3. Response to Request for Appeal.
+When any Party requests an appeal, the other Party (Parties) will be notified and receive a copy of the request for appeal. - 3.
+Response to Request for Appeal.
 Within three (3) business days of the delivery of the notice and copy of the request for appeal, the non-appealing Party (Parties) may file a response to the request for appeal.
 The response can address that sufficient grounds for appeal have not been met and/or the merits of the appeal. - 4.
 Review of the Request to Appeal.
 The Equity Resolution Appellate Officer will make an initial review of the appeal request(s).
 The Equity Resolution Appellate Officer will review the request for appeal to determine whether: - 1.
 The request is timely; - 2.
-The appeal is on the basis of any of the three (3) grounds listed above; and - 3.
-When viewed in the light most favorable to the appealing Party, the appeal states grounds that could result in an adjusted finding or remedial actions.
+The appeal is on the basis of any of the three grounds listed above; and

+3. When viewed in the light most favorable to the appealing Party, the appeal states grounds that could result in an adjusted finding or sanction.